tangyi970517/TreeKEM.js/README.md

 01. if `(t1, t2, t3) := t` then return `(R(t1, t2), t3)`
 01. if `(t1, t2, t3, t4) := t` then return `(R(t1, t2), R(t3, t4))`

-Similarly, for the "2-3 mode" of LLRBT where the "red-red" pattern gets forbidden, it is easy to see that `iso` gives an isomorphism between the "2-3 mode" and 2-3 tree.
+We define the "2-3 mode" of LLRBT by further forbidding the "red-red" pattern (i.e., there are only "black-black" and "red-black" patterns).
+Similarly, it is easy to see that `iso` gives an isomorphism between "2-3 mode" LLRBT and 2-3 tree.

 With the isomorphism `iso` and its inverse `inv` (which is also easy to compute), the operations for LLRBT are immediately induced by the corresponding operations for 2-3-4 tree (and similarly "2-3 mode" operations are induced by 2-3 tree operations):
 - `init(n) := iso(234Tree.init(n))`;